SRCF/docs/source/app-hosting/index.rst

 -  **Bring an app back online.** ``systemctl --user start myapp``
 -  **Check the status of an app.** ``systemctl --user status myapp``

-Your app’s standard output and error streams are sent to systemd’s journal (by default).
+Your app's standard output and error streams are sent to systemd's journal (by default).
 You can view them using ``journalctl --user -n``.
 See ``man journalctl`` for more options.